Enrollment and Eligibility

 To complete an application for Head Start services, please contact the Enrollment Department at 1-800-701-7060.

-The following guidelines are used to qualify a child for Early Head Start and Head Start:
+Documentation of the following are used to determine eligibility for Early Head Start and Head Start:

-- The child’s age, Kern County residence, family size and income must be verified
+- The child’s age or woman’s pregnancy, Kern County residence, family size and income must be verified

 - No less than 90 percent of enrolled children must be income eligible based upon Federal guidelines, receiving public assistance, foster placement, or homeless (see the income guidelines chart below)

-- No less than 10 percent of enrolled children must have a diagnosed disability and a verified Individualized Family Services Plan (IFSP) or and Individualized Education Program (IEP)
+- No less than 10 percent of enrolled children must have a diagnosed disability.
+This must be verified by an Individualized Family Service Plan (IFSP) or Individualized Education Program (IEP)

 Documentation Needed to Apply for Services